 The ease of use

 How user-friendly is each bank’s tablet banking offering?
 Is it quick and simple to perform the tasks you want, or is it a slow and confusing process that you struggle to understand?
-Finally, remember to check whether the app has been designed specifically for tablets or whether it is simply a smartphone app.
+Also, check whether the app is designed specifically for tablets or whether it is simply a smartphone app.

 How secure is the app?